 Harris FloteBote Crowne 250

 The flagship of the Flotebote line, the new Crowne 250 simply doesn't look like any other pontoon boat you've seen before.
 A forward raked radar arch echoes the scimitar-curve of the side panels.
-Inside, soft lighting peaks out from under the raised counter of the wet bar, and surrounds speakers and cupholders, spilling onto faux-teak decking, or woven seagrass floor coverings.
+Inside, soft lighting peaks out from under the raised counter of the wet bar, and surrounds speakers and cup holders, spilling onto faux-teak decking, or woven seagrass floor coverings.
 Aft-facing lounges overlook the swim platform just past a stainless-steel gate and rail.
-The sophistication of the Crowne 250 belies the pontoon boat's humble origins.
+The sophistication of the Crowne 250 belies the humble origins of a pontoon.

 Berkshire Pontoons 250E